AYLIT-crew/ARPSpoof/README.md

 ### mac = data{0}{1}.hwsrc
 ***
-the MAC address got extracted from the answer, `data` take the element from the list that contains request and response, `[1]` take the request
-`hwsrc` contains the MAC address of the endpoint who sended the response
+the MAC address got extracted from the answer, `data` take the element from the list that contains request and response, `[1]` take the request, `hwsrc` contains the MAC address of the endpoint who sended the response

 ### return = mac